marius-ogrean/devices/README.md

 Containerization information

-- To create the image and run the container run: docker compose up
+- To create the image and run the container run in the root folder this command: docker compose up